This post may contain affiliate links. Please read my disclosure policy.

 - 1 large carrot (chopped)

 - 1 tablespoon liquid smoke (I used Mesquite)

 - 4 sprigs fresh thyme

-- 1 tbsp fresh parsley chopped
+- 1 tablespoon fresh parsley (chopped)

-- Preheat the oven to 375 F degrees.
+- Preheat oven: Preheat the oven to 375 F degrees.

 - Prepare short ribs: In a shallow plate whisk together the flour, salt and pepper.
 Dredge the short ribs through the flour mixture, making sure all sides are covered in flour.